 Calculating holiday entitlement for set hours

-If a part-time employee works on an hourly basis instead of full days, it can be more difficult to work out holiday entitlement.
+If an employee works on an hourly basis instead of full days, it can be more difficult to work out holiday entitlement.
 For instance, a shift worker may work 4 hours on one day and 6 hours on another.
 However, it's possible to do this when you calculate by hours worked per year.

-As with part-time workers who work full days, you start by working out holiday entitlement for full-time employees.
+As with part time workers who work full days, you start by working out holiday entitlement for full-time employees.
 The statutory minimum for full-time employees is 5.6 weeks (28 days), which can include bank holidays (paid); also make note of any bank holidays (paid or unpaid) or contractual entitlement you offer on top of this.

 How to calculate entitlement in hours

 Let's use the statutory amount inclusive of bank holidays as an example.
 You calculate entitlement by multiplying the number of hours a person works per week by 5.6 (the statutory entitlement).